November 16, 2025 (2mo ago) — last updated January 14, 2026 (1d ago)

 Designing a program top partners will love

-The structure of your program determines whether you attract high-quality partners.
+Program structure determines whether you attract high-quality partners.
 A weak program repels good partners; a thoughtful program acts like a magnet.
-Your goal is a genuine win-win: partners feel valued and fairly compensated while you keep margins healthy.
+Aim for a genuine win-win: partners feel valued and fairly compensated while you keep margins healthy.

 A person sitting at a desk with charts and graphs, strategically planning an affiliate program.